 Funded by a large ESCR grant, this three-year project proposes a novel approach to generating norm-compliance in times of armed conflict.
 It examines the role that religious leaders (can) play in influencing state and non-state armed actors to internalise humanitarian norms with the ultimate aim of enhancing the protection of members of communities affected by war.

-Led by Dr Ioana Cismas (PI) and Ezequiel Heffes (CoI), the research is implemented by a team of seven researchers and professional support staff in close partnership with the humanitarian organisation Geneva Call and the United Nations Special Rapporteur on freedom of religion or belief, and with the support of the International Committee of the Red Cross, the Diakonia Global International Humanitarian Law Centre, and the Observatory on International Humanitarian Law of the University of Buenos Aires.
+Led by Professor Ioana Cismas (PI) and Ezequiel Heffes (CoI), the research is implemented by a team of seven researchers and professional support staff in close partnership with the humanitarian organisation Geneva Call and the United Nations Special Rapporteur on freedom of religion or belief, and with the support of the International Committee of the Red Cross, the Diakonia Global International Humanitarian Law Centre, and the Observatory on International Humanitarian Law of the University of Buenos Aires.

 Researchers will conduct a mapping of the roles played by religious leaders in armed conflicts in Colombia Libya, Mali, Myanmar and undertake extensive periods of fieldwork.
 In addition to scholarly outputs, the research findings will be used to craft Guidelines for the Effective Humanitarian Engagement with Religious Leaders, which should assist humanitarian organisations to engage with religious actors on the ground.
 The perspectives of religious leaders on the role they can play to 'humanise' war, and those of members of affected communities, will be portrayed to wider audiences through digital stories (short recordings with audio, video, photographic and textual material).